 These criteria were submitted to stakeholders during the online consultation carried out from January until April 2012 (see section 1.3.3).
 The consultation results showed that the environmental effectiveness of a possible EU measure is considered most relevant by 65% of the respondents.
 Other criteria to determine the choice of the policy option considered to be most relevant or relevant by a majority of respondents are the vulnerability of the legislation, its enforceability and the competitiveness of the EU.
 The other proposed criteria (timeliness, competitiveness of the EU maritime sector and consistency with the related EU measures) are regarded as less important for the choice of the policy option.
-However, the consistency with EU related policies and shipping competitiveness are nevertheless regarded as relevant for the evaluation, as any policy option can be adopted in consistency with its interaction with policy progress in international fora.
+However, the consistency with EU related policies and shipping competitiveness are nevertheless regarded as relevant for the evaluation and should be maintained as criteria.
+The timeliness was not considered as